EffiSciencesResearch/hackathon42/README.md

 Warning.
 Participants can only make one submission per dataset!

-The hackathon leaderboard can be found here: [TODO]
+The hackathon leaderboard can be found here: https://leaderboard42.herokuapp.com/

 ## Motivations